Nsfr750/MSR605/Docs/OMRON.md

 (1) Error code table (1/8)
 RES
-(ASCII) Sorts of Error Meaning
+(ASCII) Sorts of Error Meaning â€œ00â€ Undefined Command
-“00” Undefined Command
 Receipt
 ```
 ```
 -- - The HOST used a unwritten Command in specification.
 ```
 ```
-“01” Command Sequence
+â€œ01â€ Command Sequence
 Error
 ```
 ```
 -- - The HOST sent a disable command in the present state.
 ```
 ```
-“02” Command Data Error -- - The HOST sent a wrong data of command parameter.
-“03” Write Track setting Error -- - The HOST designated write for track(s) without write data.
+â€œ02â€ Command Data Error -- - The HOST sent a wrong data of command parameter. â€œ03â€ Write Track setting Error -- - The HOST designated write for track(s) without write data.
 Note: Host should be checked the content of command and sequence.
 ```

 (2) Error code table (2/8)
 RES
 (ASCII) Sorts of Error Meaning
-“10” Card Jam C/R abnormality
+â€œ10â€ Card Jam C/R abnormality
 *1

-- The C/R couldn’t carry the card in the C/R to the correct
+- The C/R couldnâ€™t carry the card in the C/R to the correct
     position.
-- The C/R couldn’t return the card to the take out position due
+- The C/R couldnâ€™t return the card to the take out position due
     to the shutting of insertion mouth.
-- The C/R couldn’t carry the card in-taken from front to the
+- The C/R couldnâ€™t carry the card in-taken from front to the
     correct position.
-“11” Shutter Abnormality C/R abnormality
+â€œ11â€ Shutter Abnormality C/R abnormality
 *1
-- The C/R couldn’t open the shutter.
+- The C/R couldnâ€™t open the shutter.
-- The C/R couldn’t detect the shutter opening due to the trouble
+- The C/R couldnâ€™t detect the shutter opening due to the trouble
 of shutter echo sensor.
 - All condition was to be closed the shutter , but the C/R
-couldn’t close it.
+couldnâ€™t close it.
-- The shutter is forcibly closed when shutter is opening by “32”
+- The shutter is forcibly closed when shutter is opening by â€œ32â€
-(MM card return) or “23”,”24”(intake).
-Or the C/R couldn’t
+(MM card return) or â€œ23â€,â€24â€(intake).
+Or the C/R couldnâ€™t
 detect closing condition of shutter due to the trouble of
 shutter echo sensor.
-“12” Sensor Abnormality C/R abnormality
+â€œ12â€ Sensor Abnormality C/R abnormality
 *1
 - Sensor S0 and S4 is shaded when taken in the card was
 carried.
-“13” Motor Abnormality C/R abnormality
+â€œ13â€ Motor Abnormality C/R abnormality
 *1
-- The C/R rotated motor, but the C/R couldn’t detect pulse of
+- The C/R rotated motor, but the C/R couldnâ€™t detect pulse of
 210 bpi encoder to be connected the motor due to the
 encoder trouble.
-- The C/R rotated motor , but Motor didn’t rotate.
+- The C/R rotated motor , but Motor didnâ€™t rotate.
-“14” Card Drawn Out C/R abnormality
+â€œ14â€ Card Drawn Out C/R abnormality
 *1
 - All sensor (S0, S2 and S4) was lighted after card had in-
 taken.
 - The card may be drawn out while waiting to be processed.
-“15” Card Jam
+â€œ15â€ Card Jam
 in Re-intake

 ```
 C/R abnormality
 *1
 ```
-- The C/R couldn’t carry the card from the front to the standby
+- The C/R couldnâ€™t carry the card from the front to the standby
-    position by “40” and “41” (re-intake).
+    position by â€œ40â€ and â€œ41â€ (re-intake).
-- The C/R couldn’t carry the card from the front to the standby
+- The C/R couldnâ€™t carry the card from the front to the standby
-    position by “23” and “24” (intake).
+    position by â€œ23â€ and â€œ24â€ (intake).
-“16” Card Jam at
+â€œ16â€ Card Jam at
 the Rear-end

 ```